This tutorial will show you how to trigger a Lambda function to run regularly on a schedule.

-- Click Create Stack to create our empty stack
+- Click Add Stack to create our empty stack

 Once that's done you'll see Stackery's default empty stack - a blank canvas on which we'll build out our app.

-UP NEXT: Adding in the resources for our cron.
+UP NEXT: Adding in the resources for our cron job application.

 2. Configure Timer and Function (2.5 min)